appsody/website/content/docs/faq.md

 ### 12. Why is the Appsody Operator failing to install?

 The [Appsody Operator](/docs/reference/appsody-operator.md) is used to monitor resources of kind `AppsodyApplication` and can be installed using the `appsody operator install` command.
-However, there may be cases where this command fails due to permissions problems in the cluster.
+However, there might be cases where this command fails due to permissions problems in the cluster.

-If you are working within a shared cluster, certain commands may be restricted.
+If you are working within a shared cluster, certain commands might be restricted.
 For example, the Appsody CLI runs `kubectl get pods --all-namespaces` as part of the `appsody operator install` command.
 You can use the `--no-operator-check` flag and run `appsody operator install --no-operator-check` to bypass some of these restrictions.
-However, this may not be enough to install the operator in clusters with stricter permissions.
+However, this might not be enough to install the operator in clusters with stricter permissions.
 In this case, contact your cluster administrator.